actsl/kiss_sdl/README.md

 restricted internal design.

-This toolkit uses an original innovative approach for a widget toolkit, this new apprach enabled to make the widget toolkit very simple, and simpler than widget toolkits previously written.
+This toolkit uses an original innovative approach for a widget toolkit, this new approach enabled to make the widget toolkit very simple, and simpler than widget toolkits previously written.
 The toolkit is written in C, but can also be used in C++.